Discover Our Journey to a Sustainable Organic Lifestyle

 Neeno's expertise extends to culinary experiments, crafting nutritious, delicious organic wholesome meals, with our organic produse, baking sourdough bread, making jams, kimchi , sauces .

-Assorted fresh vegetables including radishes, lettuce, green onions, and leafy greens on a dark surface.
+Aquaponic harvest of fresh vegetables including radishes, lettuce, green onions, and leafy greens for supply to our customers, from the greenhouses around our Delhi home

 Our mission is to bring nature's organic bounty to the table for our family.

 Explore the sustainable way we cultivate fresh, organic foods in our urban oasis.
-Embrace the harmony of our pollution-free haven, where every fruit and vegetable is nurtured and grown with our commitment of sustainability for preserving a natural environment.
+Embrace the harmony of our pollution-free haven, where every fruit and vegetable is nurtured and grown with our commitment of sustainability, preserving a natural environment.

 Step into a world where fresh air and greenery abound, where rainwater nourishes our crops, Kitchen and garden waste is transformed into rich compost which grows food, Grey water finds new life through recycling and grows fruit.

-Our home environment is a unique living space having and AQI of 15, despite the polluted Delhi air outside , inside our home we breathe clean cool air with PM2.5 = 5 and PM10 = 10 all year round
+Our home environment is a unique living space with an AQI of 15.
+Despite the polluted Delhi air outside , inside our home we breathe clean cool air with PM2.5 = 5 and PM10 = 10 all year round

-Person smiling at table with variety of fresh vegetables including cucumbers, cherry tomatoes, carrots, greens, and celery.
+Person smiAquaponic harvest of fresh vegetables including cucumbers, cherry tomatoes, carrots, greens, and celery from the Greenhouse around the Delhi home

 Neeno leads the way at Aanant Organic Farms, showcasing a model of sustainable organic agriculture by using permaculture, and aquaponics.
 The emphasis is on maximizing yields through natural nutrient sources, open-pollinated seeds, plant care from seed to harvest

-Fresh vegetables including tomatoes, leafy greens, and a white radish.
+Aquaponic harvest of fresh vegetables including tomatoes, leafy greens, and a white radish from the Aquaponic greenhouses around the Delhi home

-Our journey continues, as we cultivate a green environment, in and around our homes promoting by example, how to have a healthy Lifestyle
+Our journey continues, as we cultivate a green environment, in and around our homes showing by example, how to have a healthy Lifestyle

 Our home serves as a hub for green initiatives where we ,